luigipacheco/animaquina/USER-README.md

 3. Stay connected with **Polling** on, and add the same name (`IDX` / `output_int_register_0`) to the **Variables** panel — that is what tells Animaquina to poll it.
 4. The Debug panel now shows `Run [PROGRAM]` with the live index, and `run_idx` updates for PhyNodes and scripts.

-💡 The index is sampled at the poll rate (default 25 Hz), so on fast or dense paths some points may be skipped between samples.
-For exact per-point behavior — including attribute dispatch on every waypoint — prefer **Run Toolpath Buffered**, where Animaquina itself feeds each point.
+The index is sampled at the poll rate (default 25 Hz), so fast or dense paths can advance several points between samples.
+Buffered streaming feeds points to the robot, but an external PhyNodes/MQTT graph still samples the latest cursor.
+It does not guarantee every point event; use controller/device-side execution or an acknowledged event mechanism when each event must occur.

 ⚠️ **KUKA note:** a plain assignment executes in the controller's *advance run*, so it can lead the physical TCP by a few points.
 Animaquina writes the index as a point-synchronized `TRIGGER`, which keeps it aligned with the motion.